TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/08 - Ruth/Ruth 3/Ruth 3.17.md

 ---

-And she said, These six [measures] of barley gave he me; for he said, Go not empty unto thy mother-in-law.
+She said, "He gave me these six [measures] of barley; for he said, 'Don't go empty to your mother-in-law.'"